k3x/VoteMPD/README.md

 * $GLOBALS["defaultplaylist"]: name of your default playlist (without ".m3u").
 The playlist uses the databasetable "playlistitems" so this playlist hast to be scanned before using the command "php daemon.php -p".
 Example: "charts_2015"
 * $GLOBALS["voteskipcount"]: Integer.
 If this amount of users voted to skip the song it is skipped.
 Example: 2

-### Sample Folderstructure for examples in settings.php
+### Sample folderstructure for examples in settings.php
 ```
 /
 |-home